ws1994/BBS_thesis/README.md

 ## Integrate the CORE Scheme

-Here is the code example to integrate CORE encryption scheme to the private data collection mechanism in Fabric.
+This project only shows the code example to integrate CORE encryption scheme to the private data collection mechanism in Fabric.
+There is no code example for other modifications.

 The modified code file list is as follows:

 https://github.com/ws1994/BBS_thesis/blob/fabric/images/peer/Dockerfile